wallclockbuilder/go-CI/README.md

 # goat
 Colorful TDD for Golang

+Goat displays your golang test results in the browser.
+Its inspired by the webui from smartystreet's [goconvey](https://github.com/smartystreets/goconvey) suite.

-goat uses the webui from [goconvey](https://github.com/smartystreets/goconvey) and the cli param format of [watch](github.com/eaburns/watch).
+goat uses the webui and the cli param format of [watch](github.com/eaburns/watch).

 ##Quick start
 ###Install